 Years and she keeps telling me the next time she has a litter she will give me one .
 Now she decided to import two new puppies and no longer has the one I sent back to her to replace.
 I spent about $2000.
 And I don't have a puppy or money.
 The deal was to replace the puppy .
 Always excuses...
 Read more »

 While you may be able to have police issue a summons for a noise disturbance, or while you may be able to bring a small claims action for nuisance law violations, why build there when you suspect potentially unsolvable problems with neighbors?
 More details are necessary to provide a professional...Read more »

 Reasonable efforts that fit the situation are typically permitted, though it's best to avoid dog parks for exactly these types of reasons.
 More details are necessary to provide a professional analysis of your issue.
-The best first step is an Initial Consultation with an Attorney such as myself.
-You...Read more »
+The best first step is an Initial Consultation with an Attorney such as...Read more »

 I paid for her as a puppy in 2014.
 We split in 2015 when he took her from me.
 He hasn't had a stable home in almost a year and has been injecting drugs.
 She was living with him in a trailer with drug addicts and was also pretty skinny.
-He recently left her with his brother saying he'd be back in a...
+He recently left her with his brother saying he'd be...
 Read more »

 Arguably, he gave up his property rights by not returning to retrieve the dog within the stated period of 1 day, and arguably his brother apparently gifted the dog to you.
 Based on this perspective, you may have legal rights to the dog.
 The greater issue relates to dog abuse, which should be...Read more »